 My work as a clinical psychologist continually challenges me to expand my knowledge and understanding of people.
 I admire the diversity, perseverance, and resilience of the children, adolescents, and adults with whom I am privileged to work.

-I evaluate and treat people of all ages who have anxiety, obsessive–compulsive spectrum disorders, eating disorders, autism, and many other conditions.
+I evaluate and treat people of all ages who have anxiety, obsessive–compulsive spectrum disorders, eating disorders, tics, and many other conditions.
 A top priority of mine when beginning any treatment program is establishing a compassionate and supportive relationship with all of my patients and their families.

 My approach is active, collaborative, and results driven.
 I work hard to teach my patients active problem-solving and skill building based on a cognitive behavioral therapy (CBT) framework.
 Through this process, people develop the tools they need to overcome their anxiety, depression, and fears, so that they can return to leading healthy, satisfying, and productive lives.